-Appr oved for IMS: IMS Manager Document owner: Senior HSEQS Manager Workspace file: n/a Page 27 of 31 ------ --------------- ------------- ----------------- ---------------------- ----------------- ----- --------------- --
+Approved for IMS: IMS Manager Document owner: Head of HSEQS Workspace file: n/a Page 27 of 31 ------------------- ------------- ----------------- --------------- ----------------- ----- ---------------

-3.31 WORKING CONDITIONS / ENVIRONMENT
+3.30 WORKING CONDITIONS / ENVIRONMENT (CONTINUED)

-- All employees shall make proper use of all safety equipment and facilities provided to control working conditions / environment. - Work areas shall be kept clear and in a clean and tidy condition. - All rubbish and waste materials including chemicals or oils within the working area shall be disposed of using the facilities provided, at correct disposal points and in accordance with the details within the appropriate method statements or specific site arrangements. - Any spillage of liquids shall be correctly contained / removed as soon as is practicable. - Chemicals, oils or other hazardous substances shall not be discharged into watercourses, sewers or drains. - Toilet and messing facilities provided shall be kept clean and tidy. - Any person found contravening these requirements shall be subject to disciplinary action. - Personnel shall inspect their work areas continually to ensure they are safe and that no fire or ignition sources are left unattended during or at the end of each working period.
+- Any person found contravening these requirements shall be subject to disciplinary action. - Personnel shall inspect their work areas continually to ensure they are safe and that no fire or ignition sources are left unattended during or at the end of each working period.
 Where the activity being undertaken carries any risk of a fire, fully charged extinguishers and precautions to stop flying sparks i.e. fire blankets / screens shall be in place.
 Where hot work has been undertaken the area shall be checked and any hot spots doused. - All materials shall be stored in such a manner as to eliminate hazards. - Warning signs and suitable precautions shall be provided to protect anyone from falls from height. - Any person found contravening these requirements shall be subject to disciplinary action.

-3.32 WORK IN RAIL ENVIRONMENT
+3.31 WORK IN RAIL ENVIRONMENT

 Business units within VW UK hold the relevant rail-related licenses, management arrangements and procedures for works in the rail environment.
 These enable rail work to be conducted safely, efficiently and in compliance with all relevant Railway Group and Network Rail Standards, CTRL, and LUL requirements.
+To ensure that implications of new / revised legislation and / or standards (including relevant Rail Standards) these will be reviewed by the Compliance Manager, H&S Manager and Quality Managers quarterly as a minimum.